-Black soap helps even out and fade brown spots and discolorations.
+Black soap may help even out and fade brown spots and discolorations.

 Reduces Inflammation and Skin Irritations

-Black soap helps reduce inflammation and skin irritations.
-It is soothing on dry and irritated skin, relieving dry patches, rashes and red areas.
+Black soap may help reduce inflammation and skin irritations, soothing dry and irritated skin and relieving dry patches, rashes and red areas.

 Helps to Heal Problem Skin

-It eases the symptoms of skin conditions like acne.
-Users have said that black soap helps lessen, treat, and clear acne, and gets rid of blackheads, psoriasis and eczema.
+It may ease the symptoms of skin conditions like acne.
+Users have said that black soap helps lessen, treat, and clear their acne, and gets rid of their blackheads, psoriasis and eczema.